LukaBrodaric/Descrify/README.md

 - Suggested keywords
 - Image-detected features

-All content is generated based on the property details provided by the user.
+All content is generated based on the property details and images provided by the user.

 ---